-The System Monitor control registers (Table 4) are located at addresses 40h to 7Fh.
+The System Monitor control registers (Table 5) are located at addresses 40h to 7Fh.
 These registers are used to configure the System Monitor operation.
 System Monitor functionality (ADC operating modes, Channel Sequencer, and Alarm limits) is controlled through these registers.
-System Monitor functionality is explained in "System Monitor Control Logic," page 29.
+System Monitor functionality is explained in System Monitor Control Logic, page 25.

 The control registers are initialized using the SYSMON attributes when System Monitor is instantiated in a design.
-This means that System Monitor can be configured to start in a predefined mode after FPGA power-up and configuration.
+This means that System Monitor can be configured to start in a predefined mode after FPGA configuration.